AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/uniswap/swap_publicly.md

 6. We include these params in the L2 → L1 `swap_public message content` too.
 Under the hood, the protocol adds the sender (the Uniswap l2 contract) and the recipient (the Uniswap portal contract on L1).

-In the next step we will execute this swap on L1.
+In the next step we will write the code to execute this swap on L1.